storacha/tg-miniapp/CONTRIBUTING.md

 ### Tips for a Smooth Contribution

 - **AI-assisted changes:** If you used AI to help with your contribution:
+  - Thoroughly review all AI generated code - you **MUST** understand and be able to answer questions about all code you submit in a PR.
   - Run and verify the code locally.
   - Be ready to adjust based on review feedback.